 80% interest by spending $5.6 million and issuing 5 million shares within four years.

-CanAlaska Uranium has rapidly advanced its West McArthur and Cree East projects in the uranium-rich Athabasca Basin in Canada’s northern Saskatchewan.
+CanAlaska Uranium has rapidly advanced its West McArthur and Cree East projects in the uranium-rich Athabasca Basin.
 Multiple buried, large scale uranium targets have been delineated for both properties, and CanAlaska has strong support from its International Partners for testing and evaluating these areas.
-Currently exploration is ongoing at CanAlaska’s NW Manitoba property, where uranium mineralization is exposed and expected at shallow depths.
+Currently, exploration is active at CanAlaska’s NW Manitoba property, where uranium mineralization is exposed and expected at shallow depths.

-CanAlaska’s substantial portfolio of well-located exploration properties in the Athabasca region afford it a significant exploration upside, and leave the Company poised to take advantage of any improvements in uranium prices.
-The Company has benefitted by the sale and Joint Venture of non-core projects, and maintains a 2+ year cash position and upside to JV discovery.
-Furthermore, with its experienced management and technical team CanAlaska stands to repeat the success that it has already seen in attracting new investment and support from joint venture partners.
+CanAlaska’s substantial portfolio of well-located exploration properties in the Athabasca region afford it significant exploration upside, and leave the Company poised to take advantage of any improvements in uranium prices.
+The Company has benefitted by the sale and Joint Venture of non-core projects, and maintains a 2+ year cash position to capitalize on opportunities.
+Furthermore, with its experienced management and technical team, CanAlaska stands to repeat the success that it has already seen in attracting new investment and support from joint venture partners.

 Ambassador Thomas Graham, Jr. – Chairman of the Board, Director